NeuroJSON/jdata/JData_specification.md

 ```
 where `ndim` is the number of dimensions, and `nx`, `ny`, and `nz` ... are
 all non-negative numbers specifying the dimensions of the N-dimensional array.
-`nz/ny/nz/ndim` types must be one of the UBJSON integer types (`i,U,I,l,L`).
+`nz/ny/nz/ndim` types must be one of the BJData integer types (`i,U,I,u,l,m,L,M`).
 The binary data of the N-dimensional array is then serialized in the **row-major** format
 (similar to C, C++, Javascript or Python) order.

-As a special note, all UBJSON integer types must be stored in the Big-Endian
+As a special note, all BJData/UBJSON integer types must be stored in the Big-Endian
 format, according to the specification; the storage of floating point types
-(`d,D`) follows the IEEE 754 specification.
+(`h,d,D`) follows the [IEEE 754 specification](https://en.wikipedia.org/wiki/IEEE_754).

 Data Models